Writing an effective procurement CV

 The procurement industry is becoming increasingly popular with candidates and competition for jobs can be fierce.
 An impressive CV is one way you can stand out from the crowd and impress an employer.
-But what does a great CV look like?
+But what does a great procurement CV look like?

 It is important to showcase any experience in commodity specialisations, highlight your achievements in numerical terms and your relationship and supplier management skills and any international exposure you have had – all these can help you stand out from the crowd.